Bipsync/FMMigration/README.md

 ## Installation

-FMMigration depends of FMDB library to work.
-So first, configure the FMDB library into your Xcode project.
+FMMigration depends on FMDB library to work.
+So first, configure FMDB library into your Xcode project.

 After that, copy the files in [FMMigration folder](http://github.com/felipowsky/FMMigration/tree/master/FMMigration/FMMigration) into your project.